 6. Conker’s Bad Fur Day

-With the vulgarity and crudeness of Conker’s Bad Fur Day and its respective fecal boss The Great Mighty Poo, you might be able to at least argue for the brilliant songwriting and execution of the progression of the boss battle.
+With the vulgarity and crudeness of Conker’s Bad Fur Day, you might be able to at least argue for the brilliant songwriting and execution of the progression of the boss battle.
 In truth, the bellowing operatic pile of crap really can belt out a tune with conviction, making the whole affair as impressive as it is hilarious.
 If anything merits a roll of the eyes from your mom instead of a vicious scolding, Conker’s Bad Fur Day is probably the most passable.
 “Come on Mom, it’s art!
 Listen to the beauty of his voice.”

 7. South Park: The Stick of Truth